7 April 2021

 The project was first conceived in 2016, when the ERT team contacted NAS’ oral history department to train some students in oral history methods.
 Simultaneously, the team had been considering the importance of documenting Yale-NUS’ history.
 The result: a Memorandum of Understanding between Yale-NUS and NAS to create an archive of oral history interviews.
 Interviews are recorded in-house in the Yale-NUS recording studio, and recordings and transcripts are publicly available on NAS’ online archives.

-Upon NAS’ recommendation, the project team selected Dr Jaime Koh and Ms Stephanie Ho — professional oral historians from The History Workroom, a Singapore-based research and writing consultancy with a focus on Singapore history — to conduct interviews for the project.
+The project team selected Dr Jaime Koh and Dr Stephanie Ho — professional oral historians from The History Workroom, a Singapore-based research and writing consultancy with a focus on Singapore history — to conduct interviews for the project.
 The project team then arranged for interviewees to participate in the project.
 These included Professors Pericles Lewis and Tan Tai Yong, the first and second Presidents of Yale-NUS, and Professors Richard Levin and Tan Chorh Chuan, Presidents of Yale and the National University of Singapore (NUS) respectively at the time of Yale-NUS’ founding.

 “We prioritised subjects who were instrumental in the initial ideation phase of what eventually became Yale-NUS College,” explained Ms Priyanka Sharma, Project Lead and Principal Librarian at Yale-NUS.
 “We were interested in the processes behind the ideation, development, and eventual birth of the College, all straight from the horses’ mouth.”